List of Teenage Mutant Ninja Turtles characters: Hun

 Hunter "Hun" Mason is the leader of the Purple Dragons featured in the 2003 animated series.

 Hun (voiced by Greg Carey) was an exceptionally large, muscular Caucasian with blonde hair that he wore in a ponytail and Purple Dragon and Foot tattoos on his arms.
 Having served as a lieutenant to Shredder and the leader of the Purple Dragons for years, he served as a recurring foe of the Turtles and a personal nemesis for Casey Jones, having set fire to a store owned by Casey's father and killing him.
-In the show's finale, Turtles Forever, he is turned into a hulking turtle mutant after being exposed to mutagen imported by the dimension-stranded 1987-Turtles.
+In the show's finale, Turtles Forever, Hun becomes a turtle mutant after being exposed to mutagen imported by the dimension-stranded 1987-Turtles.

 Hun was subsequently included into the Mirage comic line, where he is also portrayed as a rising crime boss and the murderer of Casey's father.

 In the IDW comics, Hun is the former alias of Casey's father, Arnold Jones, who in his youth was a member of the Purple Dragons, until a girl he met brought him back to an honest life.
 However, following her death, and lured by the lust of power, he reverts and joins Shredder's syndicate, but still cares for Casey.
 In the end, Hun sacrifices his life for Casey to save him from Agent Bishop.

 In the 2012 animated series, Hun (voiced by Eric Bauza) is the new Chinese leader of the often-defeated Purple Dragons bearing a resemblance to Bruce Lee and possessing considerable martial arts skill.

+In Tales of the Teenage Mutant Ninja Turtles, Hun (voiced by Carlin James) is a large Hispanic boy, a member of the Purple Dragons and a close friend of Angel.
+However, he has a soft spot for animals and does not believe in violence.

+Dragon Face

+Dragon Face is a member of the Purple Dragons.

+Dragon Face was first seen in the 2003 animated series, voiced by Cedric Leake.
+He is a sub-leader of the Purple Dragons who sports a dragon tattoo on the left side of his face.

+Dragon Face appeared in the Mirage comic Tales of the TMNT issue #67.
+He was seen in a drawing of Shadow Jones when she tells her classmates about what her father, grandfather, and uncles do where the drawing had him attacked by Casey Jones.

 Rat King

-The Rat King is a more enigmatic enemy of the Ninja Turtles, with an apparent telepathic influence over rats.
+The Rat King is an enigmatic enemy of the Ninja Turtles, with an apparent telepathic influence over rats.
 He is one of the only villains from the Mirage comics to reappear in the 1987 series, and he later appears in the 2003 and 2012 series.

-The Pantheon

-The Pantheon is a group of demigods from the Mirage comics who first introduced in the Tales of the Teenage Mutant Ninja Turtles issue Vol.2 #35.
-They are beings dedicated to the welfare of Earth's animals.
-The Rat King was counted among their number, but was later expelled after he abused his power to bring Splinter under his control.
-The unnamed members of the Pantheon planned to bring Splinter in as Rat King's replacement.

-The Pantheon also appears in the IDW comics, this time as a group of immortals who have interfered with humanity's development in the ancient past.
-Some of them, scheming as ever, even try to do so again in the present, bringing them into conflict with the Turtles.